A romantic idea of what Arthur looked like - totally false.

 while he grew up with his foster-father, Sir Ector (alias Cynyr Ceinfarfog (the

-Fair Bearded)).
+He just 'walks off into the sunset with a kidnapped child' - come on!!
 In the defining moment of Arthur's career, Merlin arranged for

 the sword-in-the-stone contest by which the lad became king.
 Later, the magician